vickymiao/Artifical_Intelligence_Wiki/README.md

 <p> After that, five iterations of a model is built based on the training data set and is tested with the validation dataset.
 Then compute the average performance of the model on each of the validation partitions. </p>
 <img src='https://3gp10c1vpy442j63me73gy3s-wpengine.netdna-ssl.com/wp-content/uploads/2018/03/Screen-Shot-2018-03-21-at-4.26.53-PM.png'>
 <p> If the original validation partition is not representative of the overall population, then the resulting model may appear to have a high accuracy when in reality it just happens to fit the unusual validation set, causing you to implement a model that actually has poor accuracy when applied to future data.
 With cross-validation, you double-check how accurate your model is on multiple difference validation set, making sure it will generalize well to data you collect in the future. </p>

+### Feature Engineering
+<p> Feature engineering is the addtion and construction of additonal variables, or features, to imporve machine learning model peformance and accuracy.
+The most effective feature engineering is based on sound knowledge of the business problem.</P>
+<p> <em> Coming up with features is difficult, time-consuming, [and] requires expert knowledge. - Andrew Ng, chief scientis of Baidu, co-chairman and co-founder of Coursera, and adjunct professor at Stanford Univrsity </em> </P>
+<p><em>Example</em> <br>
+  To most machine learning algorithms, dates are a string of unrelated numbers with no particular signifance.
+But with feature engineering, we can ientify which dates are Wednesday, and which days occurs immediately before or after public holidy.
+Feature engineering exposes this kind of 'common knowlege' and expands the number of pratical insights and business values a dataset can yield.</P>

+ ### Feature
+ Features is the measurable property of the object you're trying to analyze, which are the building blocks of the dataset.
+The quality of the features in your dataset has a major impact on the quality of the insights you will be able to obtain through machine learning.

+ ### Feature Impact
+ <p> Identify which features in a dataset have the greatest effect on the outcome of a machine learning model. </p>
+ <p> In the age of big data, the size and dimension of dataset is astronomical.
+Assessing which pieces of information are most crucial allows analysts and business professionals to focus on the factors that matter the most, saving time and resources.
+<p> Feature impact is used in both feature selection and target leakage</p>

+ ### Feature Selection
+ Getting rid of the features that don't add values to the analysis, reducing the chance of overfitting, reducing the CPU, I/O, and RAM load, and increasing the models'interpretablity.